 Methods of Internal Fixation

-Lag screws are used to achieve compression across the fracture fragments and are useful in case of large third fragment in transverse fractures [butterfly fragment], spiral fractures, oblique fractures and intra-articular fractures.
+Lag screws are used to achieve compression across the fracture fragments and are useful in case of a large third fragment in transverse fractures [butterfly fragment], spiral fractures, oblique fractures, and intra-articular fractures.

 Interfragmental compression results in impaction of the fragments and in a marked increase in frictional resistance to motion.
-At the same time it also reduces greatly the force transmission.
+At the same time, it also reduces greatly the force transmission.
 It also greatly diminishes the forces borne by an internal fixation device.
-Compression and establishment of bone contact is essential for stable internal fixation.
+Compression and establishment of bone contact are essential for stable internal fixation.

-Lag screws offer simplest method of compressing two fragments of bone and is very efficient implant in use for securing interfragmental compression.
+Lag screw offers the simplest method of compressing two fragments of bone and is a very efficient implant in use for securing interfragmental compression.

 In order to exert the most efficient degree of interfragmental compression, lag screws must be inserted into the center of fragments and at right angles to the fracture plane.
 A minimum of two, and preferably three screws are required for stable compression.